Godox Witstro AD200 electronic flash

 The AD200 is not weather-proof.
 The speedlight head and main unit have ventilation slots, and connectors have no rubber seals.

-There is no temperature sensor inside the bare-bulb head (I have not opened the spedlight head yet).
+There is no temperature sensor inside the bare-bulb head (I have not opened the speedlight head yet).
 The AD200 does have an overheating sensor, but apparently only inside the main module.

 Updating the firmware requires the installation of the Godox G2 software (not the G1 software used to update other models).
 The right firmware image must be downloaded from the Godox web site and extracted from a RAR archive.